 - Full Recipe – scroll to the bottom of the post to see the amounts and instructions.

-How to make Chewy Chocolate Brownie Cookies:
+How to make Chocolate Brownie Cookies

 - Melt the chocolate chips, unsweetened chocolate and butter in a pan over low heat.
 Stir constantly until everything is melted and creamy.